+What is an art studio

 What is an art studio?

-The short and practical definition of an art studio is a place where the artist works and create.
-But there are so many aspects that make it impossible be restricted to this: that’s why we will work with you on a geographically based list of your places with their realities so it can inform and inspire other artists.
+The short and practical definition of an art studio is a place where the artist works and creates.
+But there are so many types that make it impossible to be restricted to this: that’s why we will work with you on a geographically based list of places with their descriptions so it can inform and inspire other artists.
 On top of that, we will appreciate the beauty of those places.

 As my work began to sell, I looked to raise the level of professionalism in my practice.
 A room became available next to a friend’s office.
 The cost was reasonable when split four ways so I rounded up three artist friends and we moved in.
 We four shared the 14’x14’ room with no windows for a year and it was a very productive year.
 We left only when we were evicted because the building was being torn down and condos built in its place.
 This is a common occurrence for artists in Toronto.

 My share of our 320 sq ft space costs me about $85/mo which is ridiculously cheap in the current Toronto real estate environment.
 I’m the envy of my artist friends because commercial rent for a comparable space is about $500/mo.
 The downside for me is that it’s temporary.
 Most older buildings where historically artists could find affordable studio space are being torn down and condo buildings built in their place.